-Pioneering the implementation of the SBFP-Milk Feeding Program are SDOs of Urdaneta City, Rosales, and Bacnotan in the provinces of Pangasinan and La Union, which started on August 24, September 1, an September 7, respectively.
+the SBFP-Milk Feeding Program are SDOs of Urdaneta City, Rosales, and Bacnotan in the provinces of Pangasinan and La Union, which started on August 24, September 1, and September 7, respectively.

 Due to the global health crisis, each municipality will have its designated drop-off points for the delivery, inspection, and acceptance of the milk products.
 From the drop-off points, DepEd will conduct a house-to-house distribution of carabao's milk to the